 It could simply change the EQ of the synth pedal's output.

-It could also alter the waveform of the oscillator itself, which would, by the nature of audio, also alter the EQ.
+It could also alter the oscillator's waveform, which would, by the nature of audio, also alter the EQ.

 Sensitivity refers to how the input signal dynamics will trigger the synthesizer.